-In this region of Southern Thailand you will find some of the most stunning beaches in the world, as well as a wealth of historical sites and cultural to visit; You will also find a multitude of women and men who —without speaking your language— will tell you a thousand things with a glance, you will see smiles as radiant as the white sand beaches where you will sink your feet, and you will discover a completely different rhythm of life.
+In this region of Southern Thailand you will find some of the most impressive beaches in the world, as well as a large number of historical and cultural places to visit; You will also find a multitude of women and men who —without speaking your language— will tell you a thousand things with a glance, you will see smiles as radiant as the white sand beaches where you will sink your feet, and you will discover a completely different rhythm of life.

-In this essay (Supposedly a fun thing I’ll never do again), Wallace recounts his week-long experience on a Caribbean cruise and how the excesses led him to feel tremendously unhappy.
+In this essay (A Supposedly Fun Thing I’ll Never Do Again), Wallace recounts his week-long experience on a Caribbean cruise and how the excesses made him miserable.
 It’s a really fun read that one can’t miss.
-Wryly, he describes his disgust with the prefab tourism industry and the “fun” he’s supposed to have on the cruise, but which his integrity prevents him from appreciating.
+Wryly, he describes his disgust for the prefab tourism industry and for the “fun” he’s supposed to have on the cruise, but which his integrity prevents him from appreciating.
 It is true, mass tourism offers predefined and not very genuine experiences; but that’s why we love Thailand, because it invites you to jump off that rail to discover a real country, first hand and without sweeteners.

 The southern islands of Thailand

-If there is one thing that defines Thailand, it is the impressive islands that lie in the south, such as Phuket and Koh Samui.
+If there is one thing that defines Thailand, it is the impressive islands found in the south, such as Phuket and Koh Samui.

 The name “Phuket” comes from the Malay word “bukit”, which means “hill”, due to its orography, in which hills and mountains abound.
 On the island we can visit The Great Buddha of Phuket: a huge 45-meter-tall white marble statue that stands on a hill with Instagrammable views.
-It was built in 2004 and has become one of the most popular tourist attractions in southern Thailand.
-You can learn more about these incredible monumental statues in our last post.
+It was built in 2004 and has become one of the most popular tourist attractions in Southern Thailand.
+You can learn more about these incredible monumental statues at nuestro último post.

 The food in Phuket is delicious, yes, but what is most often impressive is its incredibly low price.
 Some of the most popular dishes include pad thai, coconut curry soup, green curry, and tom yam kung (spicy prawn soup).